Wedding Registry Etiquette in Canada: Rules, Myths, and What Actually Matters

 Do I need to include gifts in every price range?

 Yes.
 Aim for roughly 20% under $50, 60% between $50–$150, and 20% over $150.
-This diverse distribution ensures every guest can contribute comfortably without feeling pressured or excluded.
+This spread ensures every guest — from a distant colleague to your closest family — can find something they feel genuinely comfortable giving.

 How many items should I have on my registry?